changetocoding/Alom_Steven/Lesson20-DesignPatterns.md

 ### Homework
-Create a project that puts the strategy, builder and factory patterns into use
+Create a project that puts the builder and factory patterns into use.

+You must create a struct with has at least 5 properties.

+You then create a builder and a factory that allows you to create different variations of the object.